“If you want to get people to think outside the box, do not invent the box in the first place.”

 Robin Koo and Wendy Gelsanliter from Teaching Beyond the Square will share insights gained from setting up a citywide materials center in Manhattan.

-Stephanie Chang, Executive Director and Director of Programs at Maker Ed, will involve participants in cultivating worlds that advance the rights of everybody to be a maker.
+Stephanie Chang, Director of Programs at Maker Ed, will involve participants in cultivating worlds that advance the rights of everybody to be a maker.

 Aeriale Johnson, kindergarten teacher at Washington Elementary in San Jose and a Heinemann Fellow.
 Aeriale's stories show how a pedagogy of listening inspires resiliency that transcends trauma.